-The East Suburbs' connectivity to the rest of the city is expected to change dramatically as a result of the large-scale infrastructure projects that are being proposed.
-Sewri and Jawaharlal Nehru Port Trust (JNPT) will be connected by the ambitious Mumbai Trans Harbour Link (MTHL), which will reduce the travel time from the current two to three hours to under one hour.
-Airoli-Mulund Road, the eastern Express Highway, and the already congested Thane-Belapur Road will all benefit from this.
-Additionally, it will facilitate access to Navi Mumbai's commercial hubs and the upcoming Navi Mumbai International Airport, thereby lowering passenger volume at the Chatrapati Shivaji Maharaj International Airport.
-Most importantly, it will relieve congestion on the local trains.
+The East Suburbs' connectivity to the rest of the city is expected to change dramatically as a result of the large-scale infrastructure project that is being proposed.
+Facilitating access to Navi Mumbai's commercial hubs, the upcoming Navi Mumbai International Airport is poised to be a transformative project which is designed to alleviate congestion.
+Thereby, lowering passenger volume at Chatrapati Shivaji Maharaj International Airport.
 This is likely to increase the demand for dwellings in the adjacent suburbs and increase property values.
-The 12-km Goregaon Mulund Link Road (GMLR) is planned to ease traffic on the JVLR and Western Express Highway and reduce the travel time between the Western and Eastern suburbs.
+Additionally, the 12-km Goregaon Mulund Link Road (GMLR) is planned to ease traffic on the JVLR and Western Express Highway and reduce the travel time between the Western and Eastern suburbs.

 Upcoming Project Completion timeline Details Key impact zones Navi Mumbai International Airport 2024 It will be connected with Navi Mumbai Metro's Line 1 and with the proposed Mumbai Metro's Line 8 (Gold Line).
-Thane-Belapur Road and Navi Mumbai Others Mumbai Trans Harbour Link Nearing completion Construction of bridge across the sea from Sewri to Nhava (22 km) Thane-Belapur Road, Navi Mumbai Others and SBD Central Goregaon Mulund Link Road Nearing completion 12-km long road infrastructure project that will connect Mulund directly to Goregaon.
-Construction in 4 phases Western Suburbs and Eastern Suburbs
+Thane-Belapur Road and Navi Mumbai Others

+Goregaon Mulund Link Road Nearing completion 12-km long road infrastructure project that will connect Mulund directly to Goregaon.
+Construction in 4 phases Western Suburbs and Eastern Suburbs ------------------------------ ----------------------- -- ---